FischerRo/gluehhaus/README.md

 Requires:
 - PHP
 - MySQL
-- Database as configured in connection.php
+- Database as configured in conn.php